Supported Services

 System tuning for compute, MPI, GPU, network, storage, and the Slurm job scheduler.

-- The HPCCF will employ best practices for high-performance computing where available to ensure that supported systems are running as optimally as possible for general use.
+- The HPC@UCD will employ best practices for high-performance computing where available to ensure that supported systems are running as optimally as possible for general use.
 These best practices include tuning file systems, providing optimal network connectivity, CPU resources, and the Slurm job scheduler.

 User Support

-- Resolving login issues
+- Resolving login issues related to hardware or operating system issues

 User Support